High Performing Government

 • Human Capitol- the quality, skill base, experience and emotional intelligence of City officials is of very high quality.
 The City invests in training and staff development constantly enhancing the effectiveness of City staff.
 The City is “growing” leaders from within its ranks to perform higher level and leadership roles in the organization.
 The retention of qualified personnel is a key objective for City leaders.

-• Partnership- City leaders value the importance of partnerships with other municipalities, the school district, the housing authority and the other levels of government.
+• Partnership- City leaders value the importance of partnerships with other municipalities, the school district, the housing authority, and the other levels of government to address the needs of the City and its residents.
 Working with the business community, non-profit entities and neighborhood groups is highly valued in solving problems and providing services to the community.

 • Leadership- the City values and understands its leadership role in the Upper Valley and the State of New Hampshire from a political, economic and social perspective.
-It actively advocates and exercises that leadership role in service to the people of the City and the Upper Valley.
+It actively advocates and exercises that leadership role in service to the people of the City and the Upper Valley in changing times.

 Responsible Groups